moos/wordpos/README.md

 Installation
 ------------

-Get the script `wordpos.js` and use it.  (npm module may be coming.)
+Get the script `wordpos.js` and use it.  (npm package may be coming.)

 or use a git path in your package.json dependencies:
 ```